Jayne Eastwood: Career

 She has been a voice actor in ALF: The Animated Series, Annedroids, Best Ed, Bob and Margaret, Dino Dan: Trek's Adventures, Half a Pantaloon, JoJo's Circus, Monster by Mistake, Peep and the Big Wide World, and Babar and the Adventures of Badou.
 In 2013, she joined the cast of Haven as Dr. Gloria Veranno.
 She appears in seasons four and five.

 Awards

 In 2013, she received the National Award of Excellence from ACTRA.

 In 2019, she received the Award of Excellence at the Toronto ACTRA Awards.

 At the 7th Canadian Screen Awards in 2019, Eastwood won the award for Best Supporting Performance in a Digital Program or Series for her appearance in the web series The Writers' Block.
 At the 9th Canadian Screen Awards in 2021, she won the award for Best Lead Performance in a Digital Program or Series for Hey Lady!.
+At the 12th Canadian Screen Awards in 2024, Eastwood won the award for Best Performance in an Animated Program or Series for her voice role in PAW Patrol.
+In 2024, was also a Canadian Screen Award nominee for her role in the Christmas episode of Pink Is In.

 Personal life

 Eastwood is the widow of David Flaherty, who was a film and television writer, and brother of SCTV alumnus Joe Flaherty.